Last Reviewed: February 18, 2019

 dtSearch Unicode support means that dtSearch can index and search documents containing Unicode-encoded data. dtSearch Unicode support is built into the dtSearch Engine (based on tables from www.unicode.org) and works on all 32-bit and 64-bit versions of Windows.

-dtSearch can automatically recognize Unicode data in Microsoft Word, Excel and PowerPoint files.
+dtSearch can automatically recognize Unicode data in supported Microsoft Office formats.

 HTML and XML